The Story Changes

-The Story Changes is an American two piece punk/indie rock band based out of Dayton, Ohio, United States.
-Featuring Mark McMillon guitarist of the multi-platinum selling artist Hawthorne Heights and as of the past year, Christopher "Poppy" Lee has been the touring drummer with Hawthorne Heights too.
+The Story Changes is an American two-piece punk/indie rock band based out of Dayton, Ohio.
+It is composed of Mark McMillon and Chris “Poppy” Popadak of the multi-platinum selling band Hawthorne Heights.

 History

 Beginning

 The Story Changes was formed in 2004, and is the vision of vocalist and guitarist Mark McMillon.
 Through most of the 1990s and into the new millennium, the Dayton, Ohio-based McMillon was the sole constant member of a long-running act called Rod who toured with the likes of Hey Mercedes, The Stereo, Motion City Soundtrack, and more.
 When that band's final lineup split up not long after the release of their final album, The Story Changes Everyday, McMillon retired the name and chose to regroup under an amended version of the album's title.

-Last Night a Rock Band Saved My Life and The WAy of the Dinosaur
+Last Night a Rock Band Saved My Life and The Way of the Dinosaur

 Following the recording of the band's debut album, Last Night a Rock Band Saved My Life, which was released on June 3, 2005, on the band never looked back and toured constantly including a well-received stint on the 2006 Vans Warped Tour.